 The little king was precious: It had taken his parents nearly two decades to give birth to a son, so they called him Louis-Dieudonné, meaning "Gift of God".
 He would grow up actually believing this.

-Yes, he was raised to believe he was supreme in pretty much every way, including spiritually.
+Yes, he was raised to see himself as supreme in pretty much every way, including spiritually.
 If you disobeyed him, therefore, you would be sinning.